micmejia/bible-dump/NKJV/Mark/Mark 9.md

 But Jesus said, "Do not forbid him, for no one who works a miracle in My name can soon afterward speak evil of Me.

 ###### 40
-For he who is not against [^g]us is on [^h]our side.
+For he who is not against us is on our side.

 ###### 41
 For whoever gives you a cup of water to drink in My name, because you belong to Christ, assuredly, I say to you, he will by no means lose his reward. ## Jesus Warns of Offenses

 ###### 42
-"But whoever causes one of these little ones who believe in Me [^i]to stumble, it would be better for him if a millstone were hung around his neck, and he were thrown into the sea.
+"But whoever causes one of these little ones who believe in Me to stumble, it would be better for him if a millstone were hung around his neck, and he were thrown into the sea.

 ###### 43
 If your hand causes you to sin, cut it off.
-It is better for you to enter into life [^j]maimed, rather than having two hands, to go to [^k]hell, into the fire that shall never be quenched--
+It is better for you to enter into life maimed, rather than having two hands, to go to hell, into the fire that shall never be quenched--

 ###### 44
-[^l]where 'Their worm does not die And the fire is not quenched.'
+where 'Their worm does not die And the fire is not quenched.'

 ###### 45
 And if your foot causes you to sin, cut it off.
-It is better for you to enter life lame, rather than having two feet, to be cast into [^m]hell, [^n]into the fire that shall never be quenched--
+It is better for you to enter life lame, rather than having two feet, to be cast into hell, into the fire that shall never be quenched--

 ###### 46
 where 'Their worm does not die And the fire is not quenched.'

 ###### 47
 And if your eye causes you to sin, pluck it out.
-It is better for you to enter the kingdom of God with one eye, rather than having two eyes, to be cast into [^o]hell fire--
+It is better for you to enter the kingdom of God with one eye, rather than having two eyes, to be cast into hell fire--

 ###### 48
 where 'Their worm does not die And the fire is not quenched.' ## Tasteless Salt Is Worthless

 ###### 49
-"For everyone will be seasoned with fire, and[^p] every sacrifice will be seasoned with salt.
+"For everyone will be seasoned with fire, and every sacrifice will be seasoned with salt.

 ###### 50
 Salt _is_ good, but if the salt loses its flavor, how will you season it?
 Have salt in yourselves, and have peace with one another."